act3-ai/aceup/dod-certs/README.md

 ## Usage

-It is recommended to use the ACT Login script to install the DoD certs.
+It is recommended to use the [ACT3 Login script](../act3-login/README.md) to install the DoD certs.
+If you would like to run the `dod-certs` script by itself, follow the [standalone usage instructions](#standalone-usage) below.

-### Recommended Usage

 Run the [ACT3 Login script](https://github.com/act3-ace/aceup#aceup) and confirm **Yes** to the install dod-certs prompt.